Should I Buy an Instant Pot?

 Think about appliances that have been around proven themselves useful over time.
 Things like blenders, hand mixers, stand mixers and toaster ovens.
 Will the Instant Pot be one?
 I’m not so sure.
 I remember a friend telling me “Oh but it’s so easy to cook rice in it!”
 Look, I’m not trying to be a condescending jerk, but is it really that hard to boil water in a pot on your stove?

-3. You Don’t Have a Lot of counter space.
 People often rave about keeping their Instant Pot on their counter all the time.
 That’s probably because they can’t fit in their cabinets.
 An Instant Pot does not have a small footprint.
-If you like your countertops to stay neat and tidy, an Instant Pot may not be for you.
+If you like your counter tops to stay neat and tidy, an Instant Pot may not be for you.